cbeust/klaxon/README.md

 }
 ```

-So we can find all emails by
+We can find all emails by

 ```kotlin
 parse('my.json').lookup("users.email")